Writing this is difficult because doing so is an admission that I am no longer on the Pacific Crest Trail.

 The transition back into the “real world” has been interesting, to say the least.
 The lingering effects of my thru-hiker superiority complex have made it difficult to accept that people are no longer eager to take me into their homes and feed me.
 I wander streets expecting to encounter hiker trash at every turn.
 I sit on the ground outside local businesses searching for open wi-fi networks.
 I dig holes and poop in them.

 The trail is not something I thought I would miss.
-Every day I hike and every day I think about the next town, the next burger, the next beer, the next opportunity to use a flushing toilet, and when that day finally comes, when I finally reach town, it is the best day ever – every time.
-But I go into town knowing that my time there will be short-lived.
-I know that the trail awaits and that my journey must continue, regardless of town’s temptations.
+Every day I hiked and every day I thought about the next town, the next burger, the next beer, the next opportunity to use a flushing toilet, and when that day finally came, when I finally reached town, it was the best day ever – every time.
+But I went into town knowing that my time there would be short-lived.
+I knew that the trail awaited and that my journey must continue, regardless of town’s temptations.

 I do my best to remain present, to take lessons learned from the trail and employ them moving forward, but this is easier said than done.
 The teachings and experiences of the PCT are not akin to those gleaned from a classroom or travel abroad – the PCT changes you (and not just into an incredible walking machine).
 Sure, the PCT is just a hike, and ultimately that’s what you plan to conquer, but what you do not plan for is the profound mental, social, and emotional transformations associated with thru-hiking.

 What I am trying to say is (at the risk of sounding cliché), thru-hiking is a life-altering experience.
 For realsies.

 “So how was it?”

 An empty question asked as a formality in a world where nobody really cares about the achievements or intimate details of one another.

 Describing the trail in a single word or sentence would be an egregious offense to all thru-hikers, yet in the interest of being polite I bite my tongue and say, “it was good.”